Revelation 21-22:5. The city that God has prepared for those who seek him. Its gates are open, and the nations learn to live by its light.

 In his presence there is fullness of joy, his joy and ours.
 At his right hand there are pleasures forever more (Ps 16:11).
 Sorrow and sighing will flee away.
 So we wait for that day.

-‘It is done’ previously announced the end of God’s anger (16:17).
-That end permitted a new beginning for humanity.
-God’s ultimate purpose in creating heaven and earth is finally achieved.
+‘It is done’ previously announced the end of God’s anger (16:17), thereby permitting a new beginning for humanity.
+At the end of the millennium God’s purpose in creating heaven and earth will have been finally achieved.

 Let the reader remember the promises for those who conquer (Rev 2-3).
 To believe that God exists is of little value.
 What matters is that God should choose to be our God: the greatest privilege, the greatest blessing.
-To those who courageously and faithfully overcome the world he gives himself.
-He embraces them as sons.
+To those who courageously and faithfully overcome the world he gives his whole self, embracing them as sons.

-This second vision of the Bride is introduced by one of the angels charged with bringing down wrath.
-The vision of Babylon the Great was also introduced by such an angel.
-The plagues which came down on Babylon are not to be forgotten.
-Both polities are portrayed as female: one a prostitute, the other a pure bride mystically described as a city.
-One is seated on waters representing the nations of the world; the other originates from heaven and comes to rest on a high mountain.
-One is adorned with gold, jewels and pearls; the other is actually composed of gold, jewels and pearls – her beauty is internal, not only external.
+This second vision of Jerusalem is introduced by one of the angels who had brought down wrath.
+The vision of Babylon the Great was likewise introduced.
+The previous plagues are not to be forgotten.
+Both cities are portrayed as female: one a prostitute, the other a pure bride.
+One is seated on waters representing the nations of the earth, in a desert; the other originates from heaven and comes to rest on a high mountain.
+One is adorned with gold, jewels and pearls; the other is actually composed of gold, jewels and pearls – her beauty is internal, not merely external.

 as walls and bulwarks he sets up salvation.

 that into it may enter the righteous nation that keeps faith. …